- Sara Martinez, Booklist

 Anna Kushner translates from Spanish, French, and Portuguese.
 She is the translator of the books The Black Cathedral by Marcial Gala (Farrar, Straus and Giroux), The Halfway House and Leapfrog by Guillermo Rosales (New Directions), The Autobiography of Fidel Castro by Norberto Fuentes (W.W.
-Norton), Jerusalem by Gonçalo Tavares (Dalkey Archive), Heretics and The Man Who Loved Dogs, and The Transparency of Time by Leonardo Padura (Farrar, Straus and Giroux), and Sabers and Utopias by Mario Vargas Llosa (Farrar, Straus and Giroux), among other works.
+Norton), Jerusalem by Gonçalo Tavares (Dalkey Archive), Heretics, The Man Who Loved Dogs, and The Transparency of Time by Leonardo Padura (Farrar, Straus and Giroux), and Sabers and Utopias by Mario Vargas Llosa (Farrar, Straus and Giroux), among other works.
 In 2012, Palgrave Macmillan published her translation of The Guatemalan Truth Commission Report, edited by Daniel Rothenberg, under the title Memory of Silence.
 She has also translated the work of Carlos Manuel Álvarez, Phillipe Dubath, Laura Erber, Jorge Ferrer, Pablo Gutiérrez, Jorge Enrique Lage, Karla Suárez, and Raúl Rivero, among others.
 Anna holds degrees from the University of Pennsylvania and Columbia University.
 Anna's writing has appeared in Cuba Counterpoints, Dzanc Books Best of the Web 2008, The Bucks County Writer, Crab Orchard Review, Ep;phany, Newtown Literary, and Wild River Review.